h0plyn/postman-demo/README.md

 ### Note:

-- There are also endpoints for `/users` and `/products/`.
-Feel free to copy the logic from `/brands` and build our `seed.js` with your own data.
+- There are also endpoints for `/users` and `/products`.
+Feel free to copy the logic from `/brands` and build out `seed.js` with your own data.